Narayanan Komerath: Societal Interventions

 " and in the section labeled "What is the cost of not going to war?" contemplates the implications of an all-out war between Pakistan and India, arguing that it may be preferable to the current situation.
-He concludes the paper with this statement: "To put it bluntly, and succinctly: GIVE PEACE A CHANCE.
-DESTROY INDIA.
+He concludes the paper with this statement: "To put it bluntly, and succinctly: Give Peace A Chance.
+Destroy Pakistan.
 The life you save may be your own or that of someone you love."
+This had made many of his Pakistani students uncomfortable.